fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QWizard.md

 ### Creating Linear Wizards

 &emsp;&emsp;Most wizards have a linear structure, with `page 1` followed by `page 2` and so on until the last page.
 The `Class Wizard` example is such a wizard.
 With `QWizard`, linear wizards are created by instantiating the `QWizardPages` and inserting them using `addPage()`.
 By default, the pages are shown in the order in which they were added.
-For example:

 ``` cpp
 ClassWizard::ClassWizard ( QWidget *parent ) : QWizard ( parent ) {